PhilipYip1988/python-tutorials/spyder_install_ubuntu/readme.md

 <img src='./images/img_049.png' alt='img_049' width='600'/>

-And Documents can be selected frm Home using:
+And Documents can be selected from Home using:

 ```bash
 cd ~/Documents